wormhole-foundation/docs.wormhole.com/video-tutorial-how-to-use-portal.md

 ### 2. Target

-A) Connect your target chain wallet&#x20;
+A) Connect your target chain wallet

 ![](<.gitbook/assets/Screen Shot 2022-06-06 at 6.26.47 pm.png>)

 B) Select the target chain gas fee payment method

-In this example, we use the manual payment method&#x20;
+In this example, we use the manual payment method

 {% hint style="info" %}
-For eligible tokens, users have the option to use the automatic payment method where the relayer will pay for target chain fees.&#x20;
+For eligible tokens, users have the option to use the automatic payment method where the relayer will pay for target chain fees.
 {% endhint %}

 ![](<.gitbook/assets/Screen Shot 2022-06-06 at 6.28.38 pm.png>)

-C) Click "Next"&#x20;
+C) Click "Next"

 ### 3. Send Tokens